gorpipe/gorpiper/README.md

 ### Set path to gorpipe's binary file

 For ease of use we recommend adding gorpipe to path.
-If gorpipe has been added to path we can access the path to gorpipe's bininary file using
+If gorpipe has been added to path we can access the path to gorpipe's binary file using

 ``` r
 gorpipe_path <- Sys.which("gorpipe")